iains/llvm-project-old/lld/COFF/README.md

 * Chunk

   Chunk represents a chunk of data that will occupy space in an output.
+Each regular section becomes a chunk.
-They may be backed by sections of input files, but can be created for something different, if they are for common or BSS symbols.
-The linker may also create chunks out of nothing to append additional data to an output.
+  Chunks created for common or BSS symbols are not backed by sections.
+  The linker may create chunks out of nothing to append additional data to an output.

   Chunks know about their size, how to copy their data to mmap'ed outputs, and how to apply relocations to them.
 Specifically,